 - Applicant must have completed at least one biochemistry course at the 500-level or higher

-- Electronic copies of any co-authored manuscripts.
+- PDF copies of any co-authored manuscripts

 Physician Scientist Biochemistry Scholarship

+A single Physician Scientist Biochemistry Scholarship will be granted annually for the duration of the program.
 The award provides students a lump sum of $7,000 to fund their summer research experience; $2,750 to fund their fall research experience; and $2,750 to fund their spring research experience.
 The award also provides a total of $12,500 in tuition toward fall and spring semesters during which the research experience is funded.

-- Applicant must be sophomore standing or higher.
+- Applicant must be sophomore standing or higher

 The Physician Scientist Biochemistry Scholarship Fund is generously supported by Jeff and Betsy Toretsky.